tomisalomaa/solita-dev-academy-task-2021/README.md

 #### Initializing

-Start byh navigating to the directory MongoDB installed and run "mongod.exe" from the /bin folder.
+Start by navigating to the directory MongoDB installed and run "mongod.exe" from the /bin folder.
 On Windows the default path for the exe is:

         C:\Program Files\MongoDB\Server\5.0\bin\mongod.exe